What Is a Backhoe?

 Backhoes have been a staple on North American jobsites for more than 60 years.
 People love that they can do tons of things, from loading and moving materials to digging ditches, installing utilities, hammering concrete, and lifting pipes.

-But it still has an honored place in the Dirt World, and construction owners/operators, road contractors, utility companies, municipalities, and others appreciate its many capabilities.
+But it still has an honored place in the Dirt World, and construction owners and operators, road contractors, utility companies, municipalities, and others appreciate its many capabilities.

 Parts of a backhoe